fabiosvaz/labs/k8s/deploy_first_app/README.md

 ## Clean up

-Once we are done we out hands on, we can clean up out k8s cluster by running the following steps.
+Once we are done if our hands on, we can clean up our k8s cluster by running the following steps.

 To stop proxy in the second terminal, just hit a CTRL+C. Once you do that, we should not have any more communication between our host and the k8s cluster.